History and aims of the NNBC

 Photo by John Wilson.

 No bird symbolises the wild uplands of North Northumberland more than the Ring Ouzel, and it is also a typical migrant along the coast.
-In 1984 a Thomas Bewick engraving of this bird was chosen for our Club logo.
+In 1984 a Thomas Bewick engraving of this bird was chosen for our Club logo. (click on this link for further information on Thomas Bewick of Cherryburn and our logo).
 The Ring Ouzel is one of his most natural-looking engravings, and its clear, sharp outline makes a distinctive and appropriate symbol for our Club.
 Graham Bell.